Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 9. TABLES AND FIGURES

-(a) Table: Please submit tables as editable text and not as images.
-It should be combined to avoid repetitions.
-Each table should be concise and given at the end of the text (after references).
-Number tables consecutively in accordance with their appearance in the text and place table notes, if any (for describing the abbreviation, alphabetical notations, etc. used in the table) below the table body.
+(a) Table: Each table should be typed in Microsoft-Word Table format and not as image on a separate page at the end of the text (after references), and should be numbered using Arabic numerals.
+Number tables consecutively in accordance with their presentation in the text and place table notes, if any (for describing the abbreviation, alphabetical notations, etc. used in the table) below the table body.
 Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article or in the figures.
-Construct the table in such a way so that it should not occupy much space and can be easily understandable for the readers.
-Horizontal and vertical lines should not be marked within the table.
-Please avoid shading in table cells.
+Construct the table in such a way so that it should not occupy much space and can be easily understandable by the readers.
+Horizontal and vertical lines within the table should not be marked.
+Avoid shading of table cells.
 Each table should contain a self-explanatory heading (e.g. Table 1: Effect of different treatments on growth and yield of paddy).
-The heading should be written in Times New Roman Font, 10 pt size, Bold, Sentence case, Double spaced, Left alignment.
-Download an article from journal’s website ( https://www.cropandweed.com/) and construct the tables accordingly.
+The heading should be written in Times New Roman Font, 10 pt size, Bold, Sentence case, Double spaced, Justify alignment.
+Download an article from journal’s website (https://www.cropandweed.com/) and construct a table accordingly.

-(b) Figure: Provide figure in either TIFF or JPEG format.
-Please do not embed the figures in the text instead place the figures in separate pages after the tables.
+(b) Figure: Provide figure either in JPEG or TIFF format.
+Please do not embed the figures in the text instead place the figures in separate page after the tables.
 Number the figures consecutively in accordance with their appearance in the text.
+Only original figures and photographs of high resolution should be given.
 Standard format of graphs should preferably be used and legends (if any) should be given.
 As far as possible, figure should be constructed in black & white/grayscale mode.
 Coloured figure should be given if it is absolute necessary.
 Using 3D bar charts should be avoided if 3D does not add any additional information or clarity.
 Ensure that each figure has a suitable caption.
 The caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Explain all symbols and abbreviations used (if any) after the title.
-If more than one figures are grouped into a single a figure, each sub-figure should be sequentially marked with alphabets as (a), (b), (c)… and described in the figure caption (e.g. Fig. 1: Visualization of the GRN using Cytoscape Software based on different scoring methods (a) Correlation, (b) Partial Least Square, (c) Principal Component Regression, (d) Ridge Regression and (e) Fisher’s weighted method).
-The figure caption should be written in Times New Roman Font, 10 pt size, Bold, Sentence case, Double spaced, Left alignment.
+Symbols and lettering size will be 10 point in Times New Roman.
+The axis of the graph should be 0.5 point or 1.0 point.
+Do not draw figures with hairlines.
+Use black and white, hatched and cross hatched patterns for distinctness.
+Overlapping of the symbols and data should be avoided.
+Avoid variations in font size in a single figure.
+Use zero before a decimal number e.g. 0.3, 0.55 etc. Electronic changes or manipulation of micrographs or other digital figures / images are not allowed.
+Linear adjustment of contrast and brightness of colour may be applied to the entire image or plate equally.
+If more than one figures are grouped into a single figure, each sub-figure should be sequentially marked with alphabets as (a), (b), (c)… and described in the figure caption (e.g. Fig. 1: Visualization of the GRN using Cytoscape Software based on different scoring methods (a) Correlation, (b) Partial Least Square, (c) Principal Component Regression, (d) Ridge Regression and (e) Fisher’s weighted method).
+The figure caption should be written in Times New Roman Font, 10 pt size, Bold, Sentence case, Double spaced, Justify alignment.
 The artwork (e.g. image, graphics) should be of minimum 300 dpi resolution.
 Please do not use any artwork which are optimized for screen use (e.g. GIF, BMP, WPG, etc.) and of low resolution.
-Please also do not submit any image that are disproportionately large for the content.
+Do not submit any image that are disproportionately large for the content.
 All maps/satellite images should have a measure of scale (e.g. scale bar), north arrow (or directional grid), and a legend and all print should be legible after 1/4th size reduction.
-Download an article from journal’s website ( https://www.cropandweed.com/) and construct the figures accordingly.
+Download an article from journal’s website (https://www.cropandweed.com/) and construct the figures accordingly.
 If required, journal may ask you to submit editable file of the figures.

 10. ETHICAL STATEMENT